our story.

 The menu changes, but always features the dishes Peter grew up eating; celebrating Korean culture mixed with Oregon ingredients.
 He cooks what he loves.
 We’ve been grateful to receive recognition for our work over the years and have expanded our restaurant family.

-Dining at Han Oak feels like the best dinner party you’ve ever been to.
-It’s all generations, it’s people who love food, it’s community, and it’s the unique experience Peter, Sun and their team bring to Portland.
-Music, laughter, all the things that make eating together a special event.
-Guests are served a preset menu featuring that evening’s offerings, where you can experience the surprises each night brings.
-And for the time that you’re there, you are part of the family, sharing in an anything-can-happen kind of evening.
+Dining at Han Oak should feel like a dinner party for all generations, people who love food, our community, a unique experience we each bring to the table.
+Guests are served a preset menu featuring that evening’s offerings.
+And for the time that you’re there, you are part of the family.

 Working the dream at Han Oak.